Where to seek help if you or someone you know should become sick or injured

 It can sometimes be difficult to know where to go for help if you are sick or injured.
 There are several places that help and advice can be found:

-The NHS Choices website can provide good information for the care of more minor illnesses – coughs, colds tummy bugs, etc. It can also give you support information after you have seen a doctor or nurse.
+The NHS website can provide good information for the care of more minor illnesses – coughs, colds tummy bugs, etc. It can also give you support information after you have seen a doctor or nurse.

 This service is available 24 hours a day, seven days a week and is free to access.
 It is also the way in which you should access GP care outside of surgery opening hours.